junxit/us-congress-bills-111/metadata.md

 - 2009-03-19 — Senate amendment agreed to: Amendment SA 686 agreed to in Senate by Unanimous Consent.
 - 2009-03-19 — Senate amendment proposed (on the floor): Amendment SA 686 proposed by Senator Bingaman.(consideration: CR S3513; text: CR S3513)
 - 2009-03-19 — Senate amendment submitted
+- 2009-03-25 — Cleared for White House.
+- 2009-03-25 — DEBATE - Pursuant to the provisions of H.Res.
+280, the House proceeded with one hour of debate on the Rahall motion to agree to the Senate amendments to H.R.
+146.
+- 2009-03-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-03-25 — Mr. Rahall moved that the House agree to the Senate amendments. (consideration: CR H3854-3985)
+- 2009-03-25 — On motion that the House agree to the Senate amendments Agreed to by the Yeas and Nays: 285 - 140 (Roll no. 153). (consideration: CR H3972-3985; text as House agreed to Senate amendments: CR H3854-3972)
+- 2009-03-25 — Resolving differences -- House actions: On motion that the House agree to the Senate amendments Agreed to by the Yeas and Nays: 285 - 140 (Roll no. 153).(consideration: CR H3972-3985; text as House agreed to Senate amendments: CR H3854-3972)
+- 2009-03-25 — The previous question was ordered pursuant to the rule. (consideration: CR H3985)
+- 2009-03-30 — Became Public Law No: 111-11.
+- 2009-03-30 — Became Public Law No: 111-11.
+- 2009-03-30 — Presented to President.
+- 2009-03-30 — Presented to President.
+- 2009-03-30 — Signed by President.
+- 2009-03-30 — Signed by President.